Abe Gray: Views

 In 2018, Gray said New Zealand risks being "completely left behind" if it continues to "drag its heels" regarding ending prohibition of cannabis.
 He says New Zealand could benefit from an annual $1 billion medicinal cannabis market and an annual $5 billion recreational market if cannabis is legalised.
 New Zealand is "already missing the boat on getting involved at the ground level with this globally important agricultural commodity".
 University of Otago's Dr Joseph Boden agrees, saying the data coming out of the American states where cannabis has been legalised has shown that there's a "huge tax take".

 Gray stated he agrees that CBD-only products are not terribly effective.
 "CBD on its own without any THC is the most ineffective form of medicinal cannabis but the most politically accepted, because it's a single compound that can be easily synthesised and has no psychoactive components.
 When it comes to medicinal use you need the full spectrum of components to work effectively."

 Gray predicted by 2030 that cannabis will "be as common as it is now, but it won't be as hidden away".
 Gray expects some cities to push back on cannabis legislation, but believed Christchurch would embrace it.
-Cannabis cafes would be around, Gray added, but he didn't think they'd be as common as bars.
+Cannabis cafes would be around, Gray added, but he did not think they would be as common as bars.

 In 2020, following at least 10 incidents of gang members robbing and assaulting people using Discord to buy drugs, Gray says the issue is an example of harm caused by prohibition of cannabis.
-"No-one is going to meet someone in an alleyway to buy anything if it is available on the legal market.
-You can't issue consumer complaints on the black market either ...
-The other thing with Discord is that it is not how your mum or grandma used to buy cannabis and certainly not me.
+"No-one is going to meet someone in an alleyway to buy anything if it is available on the legal market...
 For young people, they are going to find a way, so we really have to decouple cannabis from the black market to keep them safe."